Middlesex Valley Vol. Ambulance Service

 About Us

-May 2023 - Wanted: Fingerlakes Region cleared ALS providers (EMT-CC or EMT-P).
+Wanted: Fingerlakes Region cleared Per-Diem ALS providers (Paramedic).

 Pay Rates: